Ciprian Foias

 Ciprian Ilie Foiaș (20 July 1933 – 22 March 2020) was a Romanian-American mathematician.
 He was awarded the Norbert Wiener Prize in Applied Mathematics in 1995, for his contributions in operator theory.

 Education and career

-Born in Reșița, Romania, Foias studied mathematics at the University of Bucharest.
-He completed his dissertation in 1957, but was not allowed to defend his thesis by the Communist government until 1962.
-He received his doctorate in 1962 under supervision of Miron Nicolescu.
+Born in Reșița, Romania, Foiaș studied mathematics at the University of Bucharest.
+He completed his dissertation in 1957, but was not allowed to defend his thesis by the Communist government until 1962 because his father, a respected physician, had been sent to a forced labor camp after the communists came to power.
+He received his doctorate in 1962 from the Institute of Mathematics of the Romanian Academy (IMAR) under supervision of Miron Nicolescu.

+Foias began teaching at the University of Bucharest in 1954.
+From 1958 to 1978 he was a researcher at IMAR, and from 1966 to 1978 he was a professor in the Faculty of Mathematics at the University of Bucharest.
+In recognition of his growing international reputation, he was named doctor docent in 1968.

-Foias defected to France following his lecture at the International Congress of Mathematicians in 1978.
-He later emigrated to the United States.
+Foias was an invited speaker at the International Congress of Mathematicians (ICM) in Nice in 1970, and again at the ICM in Helsinki in 1978.
+Following his lecture in Helsinki, he defected to France, and then taught at the University of Paris — XI from 1979 to 1983.
+He later emigrated to the United States, where he was a professor at Indiana University from 1983 until retirement.

-Foias taught at his alma mater (1966–1979), Paris-Sud 11 University (1979–1983), and Indiana University (1983 until retirement).
 Beginning in 2000, he was a teacher and researcher at Texas A&M University, where he was a Distinguished Professor.

+Together with Béla Szőkefalvi-Nagy, Foias proved the celebrated commutant lifting theorem.
 The Foias constant is named after him.
 Foias is listed as an ISI highly cited researcher.

-Together with Sz-Nagy, Foias proved the celebrated commutant lifting theorem.
+In 1994 he was elected honorary member of the Romanian Academy.

 He died in Tempe, Arizona on March 22, 2020.
+That year, the American Mathematical Society established the Ciprian Foias Prize in Operator Theory, which is awarded every three years.